qmark4444/Magic-Club/README.md

 If the member is also an admin, they can see extra action buttons to suspend or (re)activate members, and edit or delete tricks.

+# [Deployment]

+Deployed on Heroku: https://little-magic-club.herokuapp.com, connected to MongoDB mLab.
+The sole admin of the club is admin@mail.com.

 # [Techniques]